How To Calculate Hours Worked? (Formulas and Examples)

 How To Calculate Hours Worked?

-Take the following steps to calculate hours worked.
-These steps will aso help you on how to calculate the time cards or timesheet manually:
+Take the following steps to calculate the hours worked.
+These steps will also help you on how to calculate the time cards or timesheet manually:

 Step 1: Record Start and End Times